bquarant/wip/_posts/2014-02-03-principles-of-inflammation-ii.md

 - Single unpaired electron in outer orbit, highly unstable and reactive
 - Especially attacks DNA!
 - **Free radical damage**: lipid peroxidation of membrane, fragmentation of DNA (via binding to thymine), protein cross-linking (increases degradation)
-- Management system: superoxide dismutase to move to hydrogen peroxide and oxygen. ;
+- Management system: superoxide dismutase to move to hydrogen peroxide and oxygen.

+<span><br></span>

+### Neuropeptides
+- Neurotransmitters are produced by neurons.
+- Substance P is released from nerve endings during inflammation, triggers increased vascular permeability.
+- Substance P is also a sensory neurotransmitter responsible for transmitting pain to the CNS.

+<span><br></span>

+### Purinergic signaling
+- Purines ATP and ADP are released from PMNs through connexin hemichannels and enter the extracellular space where they act as signaling molecules.
+- Purines bind to platelet receptors **P2Y1 and P2XI** and stimulate platelet activation and aggregation.
+Clopidogrel (Plavix) inhibits these receptors.